gitter-lab/SINGE/tests/README.md

-# SCINGE tests
+# SINGE tests

-This directory contains scripts and reference files used to test SCINGE.
+This directory contains scripts and reference files used to test SINGE.
-It uses Python to compare the output files SCINGE generates to reference files that represent the expected output.
+It uses Python to compare the output files SINGE generates to reference files that represent the expected output.

 - `reference`: A directory containing the expected outputs from `SCINGE_Example.m`
 - `environment.yml`: A conda environment with the Python packages required for the test scripts